 - genitourinary (relating to the genital and urinary organs) effects: lower urinary tract symptoms; and

-In hospitals, ketamine is usually administered through an IV, but it can also be provided orally.
+In hospitals, ketamine is usually administered through an IV but can also be provided orally.
 Medicinally, ketamine is used as an anesthetic.
-Ketamine can also be used as a pain reliever.
-There are current, ongoing studies that aim to show that ketamine is an effective treatment for major depression, bipolar disorders, and suicidal behavior.
+Ketamine can also be used as a pain reliever.5See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4933765/

 IS KETAMINE ILLEGAL IN UTAH?

-i. for a person knowingly and intentionally to possess or use a controlled substance analog or a controlled substance, unless it was obtained under a valid prescription or order, directly from a practitioner while acting in the course of the person’s professional practice, or as otherwise authorized by this chapter;
+- for a person knowingly and intentionally to possess or use a controlled substance analog or a controlled substance, unless it was obtained under a valid prescription or order, directly from a practitioner while acting in the course of the person’s professional practice, or as otherwise authorized by this chapter;

 - for an owner, tenant, licensee, or person in control of a building, room, tenement, vehicle, boat, aircraft, or other place knowingly and intentionally to permit them to be occupied by persons unlawfully possessing, using, or distributing controlled substances in any of those locations; or

 In Utah, the possession of ketamine is considered a class B misdemeanor.9Utah Code § 58-37-8(2)(d) A class B misdemeanor is punishable by up to six months in jail and a fine of up to $1,000.00.10Utah Code § 76-3-301

 Additionally, one could be charged with possession of drug paraphernalia even if they do not have ketamine on them at that time.
-Furthermore, regarding drug paraphernalia—which refers to any equipment, product, or material used, or intended for use, to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, package, repackage, store, contain, conceal, inject, ingest, inhale, or otherwise introduce a controlled substance into the body—is punishable by law as well.
+Possessing drug paraphernalia—which refers to any equipment, product, or material used, or intended for use, to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, package, repackage, store, contain, conceal, inject, ingest, inhale, or otherwise introduce a controlled substance into the body—is punishable by law as well.
 Drug paraphernalia may include, but is not limited to:

-A class A misdemeanor is punishable by up to one year imprisonment and a fine of up to $1,000.00.13Utah Code § 76-3-203
+A class A misdemeanor is punishable by up to one-year imprisonment and a fine of up to $1,000.00.13Utah Code § 76-3-203

 CONTACT US TODAY!

 Customer Care.
 Navigating the Utah legal system can be daunting and confusing.
 Let Altiorem relieve your stress and be your guide.
-Altiorem has a team of paralegals ready to work for you.
+Altiorem has a team of professional paralegals ready to work for you.
 We want to give you the best chance at getting an outcome for your case that you will be happy with.
 We are happy to receive documents via email from you, speak with you on the phone, look through court files, or even translate documents (English / Spanish)!

+Accessible.
 If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at firstname.lastname@example.org.
-If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote; alternatively, you can send us an email detailing the work you need performed, and a real person will respond promptly.
+If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote.
+Alternatively, you can send us an email detailing the work you need to be performed, and a real person will respond promptly.